innovation-design-research/reference-books/README.md

 # books
-Reference books for the material tech and innovation design ecosystem
+Reference books for the material tech, ai and innovation design ecosystem